Perfect pure quantum state transfer via state restoring and ancilla measurement: Conclusions

 \section{Conclusions}

 We present the algorithm for the PST which combines the state restoring protocol with the ancilla measurement.
 The simplest variant of the algorithm for the perfect transfer of an arbitrary state includes all spins of the chain into the controlled operator labeling the garbage, which is not convenient for applications.
 However, this disadvantage disappears in the PST of so-called $k$-excitation states, which are superpositions of states with the same excitation number $k$.
-Therefore, the detailed algorithm for PST of the $k$-excitation states is presented in Sec.\ref{Section:FixEx}.
-The final step in PST-algorithm is the measurement of the state of the ancilla $B$ with the success probability $|\lambda|^2$.
-If $|\lambda|^2$ is large enough, the amplification probability might be effective.
+Therefore, the detailed algorithm for the PST of the $k$-excitation states is presented in Sec.\ref{Section:FixEx}.
+The final step in the PST-algorithm is the measurement of the state of the ancilla $B$ with the success probability $\lambda^2$.
+If $\lambda^2$ is large enough, the amplification probability might be effective.

-We also show that the arbitrary state of the subsystem $S_0$ can be perfectly transferred {after been encoded} into the $k$-excitation state of $S$ and then, after restoring at the receiver$R$, been decoded into the state of $R_0$ that coincides with the initial state of $S_0$ up to the common phase factor.
-It is important that such encoding requires minor increase in the dimensionality of $S$ ($R$) in comparison with that of $S_0$ ($R_0$).
+We also show that the arbitrary state of the subsystem $S^{(0)}$ can be perfectly transferred {after been encoded} into the $k$-excitation state of $S$ and then, after restoring at the receiver$R$, been decoded into the state of $R^{(0)}$ that coincides with the initial state of $S^{(0)}$.
+It is important that such encoding requires minor increase in the dimensionality of $S$ ($R$) in comparison with that of $S^{(0)}$ ($R^{(0)}$).

 The restoring protocol for the $k$-excitation pure state is presented in details.
 It uses the unitary transformation preserving the excitation number.
-However, the transformation that does not preserve the excitation number can also be effective but requires certain modification of the algorithm and is given in Appendix, Sec. \ref{Section:A2}}. { It is remarkable that, the maximized $|\lambda|$ is the same for both cases and can be predicted theoretically.}
+However, the transformation that does not preserve the excitation number can also be effective but requires certain modification of the algorithm and is given in Appendix, Sec. \ref{Section:A2}}. { It is remarkable that the maximized $\lambda$ is the same for both cases and can be predicted theoretically.}

-Since the effective PST-algorithm is closely related to the large enough absolute value of the $\lambda$-parameter, we are interested in the tool allowing to increase $|\lambda|$.
-Along with increasing in the dimension of the extended receiver, this goal can be reached using inhomogeneous chains, like the chain of 42-nodes considered in Sec.\ref{Section:num}, see Table \ref{Table:T2}.

-We shall emphasize that our algorithm is not sensitive to perturbations of the Hamiltonian provided that these perturbations preserve the excitation number in the system.
-The evolution under such perturbed Hamiltonian supplemented with the appropriate state restoring can effect only the value of the parameter $|\lambda|$ which disappears after ancilla-state measurement.